An Operational Framework for Nonclassicality in Quantum Communication Networks: Methods

 for the given network where $\mbb{S}^{\Net}\in \{\Cbb^{\Net}_{\EA},\Qbb^{\Net},\Qbb^{\Net}_{\EA}\}$ denotes the quantum resource configuration.
 The optimization problem in Eq.~\eqref{eq:quantum_network_optimization_problem} can be solved using the variational quantum optimization (VQO) framework for quantum networks introduced by Doolittle \textit{et al.} \cite{doolittle_2023_vqo_nonlocality}.
 In this framework a quantum network DAG corresponds to a parameterized quantum circuit that explicitly encodes the communication resources and the local operations at each device (see Fig.~\ref{fig:network_circuit_parameterization}).
+We build upon previous work by introducing a formalism for simulating and optimizing LOCC resources via deferred measurements (see Fig~\ref{fig:device_circuit_parameterization}).{}

-To apply the VQO framework for quantum networks, we make use of the Quantum Network Variational Optimizer (QNetVO) Python package \cite{doolittle_qNetVO} an extension of the PennyLane framework for quantum machine learning \cite{bergholm2018pennylane}.
-For more details, please refer to the Supplemental Code Section ~\ref{section:Supplemental_Code} and our work on GitHub \cite{supplemental_software}.
+In Section~\ref{section:simulating_quantum_networks}, we introduce our formalism for constructing parameterized quantum circuits that simulate quantum communication networks.
+In Section~\ref{section:variational_optimization_of_quantum_nonclassicality}, we introduce our VQO methods for our operational framework (Algorithm~\ref{alg:variational_optimization}), and how they can be applied to establish nonclassical behaviors (Algorithm~\ref{alg:vqo_nonclassicality}) and deterministic protocols (Algorithm~\ref{alg:vqo_simulation}).
+In Section~\ref{section:operational_framework}, we discuss the merits and practicality of the developed framework.{} Our VQO methods are implemented using the Quantum Network Variational Optimizer (QNetVO) Python package \cite{doolittle_qNetVO}, an extension of the PennyLane framework for quantum machine learning \cite{bergholm2018pennylane}.
+Details are found in the Supplemental Code Section ~\ref{section:Supplemental_Code} and on GitHub \cite{supplemental_software}.